 Hope you enjoyed watching our fun!

 We may have gone a little overboard – after all, our machine filled our entire living room – and it took 2 days of tinkering to complete – but Onetime was right there highly interested the entire time – so why not go with it!?

 And by the way, the perfectionist in me has to just say that every part of our machine did actually work – just not all at the same time – and with a trigger happy kid who kept starting the machine before I got the camera ready or a last part in place – it was never going to get caught on video – and I accepted that!
 LOL.

 Onetime learned a whole lot from setting this whole thing up with me though.

 Although I came up with the ideas, he helped me collect the items from around the house, helped build the Tinkertoy parts, the marble run contraption, and the Elenco Electronic Snap Circuits, Jr. Kit component at the end that when disconnected – let the helicopter fly.

-Our machine probably would not have been quite as fun without the Tinkertoy Super Building Set, marble run (we used the Migoga brand) and Elenco Electronic Snap Circuits, Jr. Kit toy elements, and I highly recommend all 3 (we use them all the time!).
+Our machine probably would not have been quite as fun without the Tinkertoy Super Building Set, marble run and Elenco Electronic Snap Circuits, Jr. Kit toy elements, and I highly recommend all 3 (we use them all the time!).